TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 1/Matthew 1.24.md

 ---

-And Joseph arose from his sleep, and did as the angel of the Lord commanded him, and took unto him his wife;
+Joseph arose from his sleep, and did as the angel of the Lord commanded him, and took his wife to himself;